ahrvoje/electrostatic-center/README.md

 ElectrostaticLine[{{xa_,ya_},{xb_,yb_},{xc_,yc_}}, lamdba_]
 ```

 Computes a point on electrostatic line of the triangle based on the *lambda* parameter and Cartesian coordinates of triangle vertices.
-Returns electrostatic center X(5626) if electrostatic center's Lambda is used.
+Returns electrostatic center X(5626) if electrostatic center's *lambda* is used.

 ```
 FindElectrostaticCenter[{{xa_,ya_},{xb_,yb_},{xc_,yc_}}]